 Hybrid shopping vs. omnichannel – is it the same?

-“Hybrid shopping” is simply a term given to refer to the increasing tendency of consumers blending the best of online and in-store to create their ideal hybrid shopping experience.
-This shopping experience happens across multiple touchpoints in the retailer’s multiple (omni)channels.
+“Hybrid shopping” is simply a term given to refer to the increasing tendency of consumers to blend the best of online and in-store to create their ideal hybrid shopping experience.
+This shopping experience happens across multiple platforms and touchpoints in the retailer’s multiple (omni)channels.

-Omnichannel is not a new concept, however, its importance has grown exponentially since the beginning of the pandemic, for example, in the US where the omnichannel shopping has grown by 50%.
+Omnichannel is not a new concept.
+However, its importance has grown exponentially since the beginning of the pandemic, for example, in the US, where omnichannel shopping has increased by 50%.

 The growth in omnichannel shopping means retailers must focus on their in-store and online strategies.
-As consumer expectations continue to evolve, businesses that can maximize the benefits of these channels and provide a cohesive and connected experience throughout the entire journey not only gain a competitive advantage but set themselves up for long-term success.
+As consumer expectations continue to evolve, businesses that can maximize the benefits of these channels and provide a cohesive and connected experience throughout the journey gain a competitive advantage and set themselves up for long-term success.

 Why omnichannel customer feedback is critical